 - Data modification, e.g. by removing identifiers: To do this, the data must be changed or converted.

-In the new guidelines, the EDPB provides detailed recommendations for implementation based on specific practical examples.
-The guidelines will be made available for public consultation until February 28 in order to give interest groups the opportunity to comment and to take into account current developments in case law.
+The EDSA provides in the new Guidelines detailed recommendations for implementation based on specific practical examples.
+The Guidelines will be open to the public until February 28.
+Consultation in order to give interest groups the opportunity to comment and to take account of current developments in case law.

 Source: Guidelines of the European Data Protection Board on pseudonymization